xukanz/Machine-Learning-project---Heart-Disease-Detection/README.md

 Data source: https://www.kaggle.com/datasets/kamilpytlak/personal-key-indicators-of-heart-disease/data

-We used different machine learning models including but not limited to Logistic Regression, Decision Tree, Random Forest, Gradient Boosting to predict heart disease.
+We used different machine learning models including but not limited to Logistic Regression, Decision Tree, Random Forest, Gradient Boosting to predict heart disease, and used resampling and class weight methods to handle imbalanced dataset.